-Whenever you decide to start your own business, your main goal is going to make it profitable and sustainable.
+Whenever you decide to start your own company based on a business idea, your main goal is going to make it profitable and sustainable.
 But for every business in the initial stages of the development, it takes time to build profits.
-In these cases the best option for you is to reach a break even point, where you are neither in profit nor in loss.
+In these cases the best option for you is to reach a lower break even point, where you are neither in profit nor in loss.
 Profit is the most desirable goal but not losing money and to be on zero loss can also be an alternative solution rather than getting negative results on your investments.

 The break even price can be described as the amount of money for which a product, service or asset has to be sold in order to cover the amount of money required for either manufacturing or providing it.
 The reasons behind the break even pricing consist in penetrating new markets with low prices in order to capture the customers of your competitors and gain fast market share.
 It has the potential of being successful if the company has the necessary resources for increasing its production volumes until it manages to reduce costs and make profit at what had previously been the break even price.
 Thus, economies of scale is another objective of Break even price.

 Although it might sound like an excellent idea, besides its clear advantages, this strategy also implies different drawbacks, which if not controlled properly can become an increased risk for the development of your business.
 If we were to think about the main advantages, the break even price can act as an entry barrier and as a tool for market domination and competition reduction.
 Using a break even pricing strategy is equivalent to discouraging new entrants to penetrate the market as the profits would be minimal or non existent.

 At the same time, not all existing competitors of the market you chose to enter will have the strength to fight with your lower prices as they cannot raise prices, finally collapsing.
 Finally the market domination is obtained when you increase production capacities and achieve economies of scale.

 Fixed and Variable Costs in Break-Even Pricing Strategy